theriftlab/immanuel-python/docs/5-settings.md

 }
 ```

-That is, both of these default to the list of all the aspects being calculated for this chart, and will by default inherit any changes made to it.
+That is, both of these default to the list of all the aspects being calculated for this chart, and will inherit any changes made to it.
+Note that unlike the two rules below, assigning to this setting replaces it outright rather than merging.

 ### `planet_aspect_rule`

-A dict of aspect rules, as above, which will be applied to planets only.
+A dict of aspect rules, as above, which is inherited by the planets' entries in `aspect_rules`.
 Default:

 ```python
 {